-How long does conjunctivitis last?
+How long does a conjunctivitis (pink eye) infection last?

 It appears people are not contagious during the incubation period of conjunctivitis — the time of up to a few days between when they are exposed and when the symptoms begin.

 If your conjunctivitis is caused by a common viral infection and no other complications occur, then your eyes should clear up within a few days to two weeks.